 Canoe, kayak, inner tube and small raft floats.
 Facilities include pool, dining, general store, hot showers, modern restrooms and electric hook-ups.
 Camping, RV sites and cabins available.
 You can cross the Current River on the ferry.
 Located in the Ozark National Scenic Riverways, 21 miles south of Salem, off Route 19, at the junction of Routes K and KK.

-This is a 1930s village, including: Bo's Conoco, a fully functional service station; the feed and hardware store; Big Boy’s barbecue and jerky; gift shop; post office; barber shop; hoosegow; outhouse; and the Lost Cause Mine.
+This is a 1930s village, including: Bo's Conoco, a fully functional service station; the feed and hardware store; Granny's barbecue and jerky; gift shop; post office; telegraph Office; barber shop; hoosegow; outhouse; and the Lost Cause Mine.

 Walk through the village at your own pace.
 Ride in a Model A Ford; see a ram pump in action; pump water from the well; see a working windmill; shell and grind corn; feed the chickens.
-In the restoration barn, see the memorabilia room and watch a Model A being restored.
+Pet the donkeys.
+In the restoration barn, see the memorabilia room and see a Model A being restored.
 Reservations needed for restoration barn.

-Big Boy will pack your lunch.
-Bones will put it in the back of the Model A and drive you to Ashley Creek to eat lunch; then he’ll pick you up and continue your ride.
+Ellena will pack your lunch.
+Uncle Bones will put it in the Model A Bus and drive you to Ashley Creek to eat lunch at the picnic tables; then he will pick you up in thirty minutes to continue your ride.
 There is a fee for rides and restoration barn.
 Bo's Hollow is two miles south of Montauk State Park on County Road 6630-6633.
 A $5 purchase required.